lizziehop/reading-cookbooks/reading-cookbooks TEI/EncodingGuidelines.md

   - Example: The Picayune's Creole cook book 4th edition Chapter IV would be PicayuneCookbook4\_chap4.xml

+- Encoding Assistance

+  - Major encoding questions should be added as an issue to the [reading-cookbooks]([https://github.com/lizziehop/reading-cookbooks](https://github.com/lizziehop/reading-cookbooks/issues) GitHub page and closed when the question has been answered

+  - Practical encoding questions (ex "how do I...") should be added to the group's internal discussion boards

 ---

 ## Encoding Guidelines

+*More information coming soon for contextual encoding.*

 ### Back Matter